UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

     ![List Azure Stack VM Extensions Output](images/azs-browser-networking-private-ip.png)

 ## Step 2.
-Create a new vault and setting a replication goal
+Creating a new vault and setting a replication goal

 1. In the Azure portal navigate to **Create a resource** > **Management Tools** > **Backup and Site Recovery (OMS)**
 2. In **Name** enter the name you wish to call the vault.